You are here Home Fly Fishing & Field Sports Spain - Partridge shooting

 Spain has the topography and climate to offer superb red-legged partridge shooting, and the standards of organisation and professionalism at the best shoots leave little to be desired.
 The traditional Spanish partridge shoot used to be conducted twice a year as a cull, without the emphasis that is now placed on supplementing the wild population and producing challenging birds.

-The family own another lodge close by called Pedro Llen, a charming old fashioned establishment decorated with the heads of bulls bred on their ranch that were fought in the bullring by famous Matadors such as Manolette and El Cordobes.
+The family own another lodge close by called Pedro Llen, a charming old fashioned establishment decorated with the heads of bulls bred on their ranch that were fought in the bullring by famous Matadors such as Manolete and El Cordobes.
 Guests staying at nearby Las Ahijaderas for shooting may request a tour of this fascinating property and a look at its taurine memorabilia.

 PARTRIDGE SHOOTING